The Fight – Still – for Women’s Rights

 In the end, equal rights, reproductive freedom and equal pay can’t mean much if a woman is not physically safe at home and in her relationship.
 Whether she is on campus or in her own living room, we must do more to protect women from violence and abuse.

 I fought against the Republicans’ efforts to weaken the Violence Against Women Act.
 When VAWA was up for re-authorization in 2005, it passed the House by a 414-4 vote.
 But House Republicans took a law with nearly universal, bipartisan support and assailed it.
 They did their best to remove the law’s protection for certain women, like LGBT women, Native Americans and recent immigrants.
 I wouldn’t stand for that.
-All victims of domestic abuse deserve the full protection of the law, and I will fight to make that our reality.
-I, and my Democratic colleagues, proudly beat back that bill and passed a full VAWA reauthorization.
+All victims of domestic abuse deserve the full protection of the law.

 Improving Health Care and Health Outcomes for Women

-Ensuring equal access to treatment is important, but I’m hoping to see the day where medical research and development renders many of today’s worst diseases obsolete.
+Ensuring equal access to treatment is important, but I’m hoping to see the day where medical research and development end many of today’s worst diseases.
 Until there’s a cure, I will continue to be a strong supporter of funding for breast and ovarian cancer research.
 That’s why I was proud to vote for the Accelerating the End of Breast Cancer Act, which became law and supports research to end breast cancer by the year 2020.
-That is also why I have pushed, and will continue to push, for more research about gender and health disparities, especially in underserved communities.

 SUPPORT MY CAMPAIGN